PRINCIPLES OF ACTION 1

 ACTING WITHOUT SUBSTITUTING

-In keeping with the principle of non-substitution, we focus our efforts on supporting local organisations and stakeholders by developing their skills and the way they operate, in order to promote their autonomy and the sustainability of our interventions.
+In keeping with the non-substitution approach, we focus our efforts on supporting local organisations and stakeholders by developing their skills and the way they operate, in order to promote their autonomy and the sustainability of our interventions.

 PRINCIPLES OF ACTION 2